President Trump orders DOJ to 'look into' whether his campaign was 'infiltrated'

 The president said he would make the order official on Monday but offered no further details about what form he would expect such an inquiry to take.

-The tweet is the latest escalation by the president in fueling a narrative that the Trump campaign may have been spied on by the Federal Bureau of Investigation or the DOJ.
-President Trump has sent out a series of tweets in recent days advancing the theory first voiced by some conservative commentators that the FBI had a spy in the Trump campaign.
+The tweet is the latest escalation by the president in fueling an assertion that the Trump campaign may have been spied on by the Federal Bureau of Investigation or the DOJ.
+President Trump has sent out a series of tweets in recent days advancing the accusation first voiced by some conservative commentators that the FBI had a spy in the Trump campaign.

-The Washington Post and The New York Times have reported in recent days that the FBI sent an informant to talk to several Trump campaign aides during 2016, with the Times citing unnamed sources that these contacts were made only after the FBI had gathered information that the informant’s targets had made suspicious contacts with Russians during the campaign.
+The Washington Post and New York Times have reported in recent days that the FBI sent an informant to talk to several Trump campaign aides during the 2016 election.
+The Times cited unnamed sources that these contacts were made only after the FBI had gathered information that the informant’s targets had made suspicious contacts with Russians during the campaign.

+The reports do not assert that there was an informant embedded inside the campaign or that the informant ever acted improperly.

-In rejecting Nunes’ request, the DOJ warned that the disclosure of such information “can risk severe consequences, including potential loss of human lives.”
+In rejecting Nunes’ request, the Department of Justice warned that the disclosure of such information “can risk severe consequences, including potential loss of human lives.”

 Copyright © 2018, ABC Radio.
 All rights reserved.